Sher Mohammad Khan: Death

-He died on 28 September 1918 and was succeeded by Taley Muhammad Khan as Nawab of Palanpur.
+Khan remained in good health for most of his life, but his condition gradually declined in his final years.
+He died of stomach troubles on 28 September 1918 at 6:00 pm, aged 68.
+On 29 September 1918, his body was carried with all honour in full state procession under a canopy to the tombs where the rulers of Palanpur are buried.
+There, his funeral was held and he was buried at 12:00 pm.
+A salute of 13 guns was fired to mark his burial.
+As a tribute of respect to his memory, all the offices of the state were closed for ten days, from 29 September 1918 to 8 October 1918.
+He was succeeded by Taley Muhammad Khan as Nawab of Palanpur.

 Titles, styles, and honours

 Titles and styles

 Sher was originally styled as Wali Ahad Nawabzada Sahib during the lifetime of his father.
 Following the death of his father and his accession to the throne, he was styled as His Highness the Diwan of Palanpur.
 He was granted the title of Nawab as a personal distinction, and in 1911, he was subsequently granted the same title as a hereditary distinction.

 His complete titles were: His Highness Zubdat ul-Mulk Diwan Mahakhan Nawab Sher Mohammad Khan Palanpur.

 Honours

 He was made a Knight Commander of the Order of the Indian Empire in 1893 and was promoted to Kinght Grand Commander of the same order in 1898.
 The number of gun salutes he was entitled to was raised from 11 to 13 guns as a mark of personal distinction.